 Bridge participants are hired as full-time Columbia University research assistants (RAs) for up to two years and conduct research under the mentorship of faculty members, post-doctoral researchers, and graduate students.
 Potential research areas within the department include behavioral economics, development, education and health, and political economy.
 An overview of the department’s research can be found on the Program for Economic Research website.
 The faculty webpage is also searchable by research area.

-The 2020-21 salary for Bridge RAs in economics was a minimum of $51,125 per year.
+The 2021-2022 salary for Bridge RAs is a minimum of $50,123 per year.
 Program participants are also provided with $2,000 per year to support professional and educational expenses (examples include travel to professional conferences and the purchase of books), and, as full-time employees, are eligible for University benefits.

 Additionally, Bridge participants typically enroll in one to two courses per semester at Columbia that is related to their future field of study.
 For economics scholars this might include mathematics courses, undergraduate electives in economics, or Master’s or PhD level introductory courses.
 The Program also provides monthly one-on-one progress meetings with the Program’s Director (Dr. Kwame Osei-Sarfo), and organizes a number of professional development workshops, provides access to GRE test preparation, and partners with Columbia’s Fu Foundation School of Engineering and Applied Science to ensure success while at Columbia and to facilitate application to Ph.D. programs.